UoA-eResearch/On-Prem-SRE-UserGuide/docs/Definition_of_common_terms_used_in_SRE.md

 For more info, go to  [uoa-vpn-service](https://www.auckland.ac.nz/en/students/academic-information/postgraduate-students/postgraduate/postgraduate-support-and-services/vpn-service.html)

-Read-write permission - Grants the user ability to read and modify a file includes creating files, deleting files, and renaming files.
+Read-write permission - Grants the user ability to view and modify a file includes creating files, deleting files, and renaming files.

-Read-only permissions - Grants the user ability only to read a file.
+Read-only permissions - Grants the user ability only to view a file.

 MFA - Multi-factor authentication, or MFA, is a security process that helps verify users' identities before letting them access networks or online applications.